Bacs: History

 The Electronics Sub-Committee of the Committee of London Clearing Bankers was formed in the late 1950s to consider the automation of cheque-clearing.
 The committee set up a New Services Working Party in 1965 to examine the possibility of exchanging data between banks without using paper – specifically, the automated exchange of standing order credits.
-This led to the creation of the Inter-Bank Computer Bureau (IBCB) within the Bankers Clearing House, which was tasked with setting up a computer facility.
+This led to the creation of the Inter-Bank Computer Bureau (IBCB) within the Bankers Clearing House, which was tasked with setting up a computer facility and led by Dennis Gladwell to steer the creation and development of what would become the Bankers Automated Clearing Services.

 The electronic transfer of funds began in 1968 in BCH's (Bankers Clearing House) computer room.
 A new location was found in 1971: a converted warehouse in Edgware on a site used by Amy Johnson and Jim Mollison on their solo flights to Australia.
 Plans for a purpose-built computer centre were drawn up early that year.
 The building was completed in June 1972, with ICL equipment delivered in July.
 Full computer service was established after the relocation in October 1972.
+Dennis Gladwell officially opened the fully operational site alongside E. O. Faulkner on Wednesday, 22 November 1972.

 The IBCB was initially controlled by BCH's Systems and Development Committee before it was controlled by its own managing committee.
 The committee decided that a separate limited company should be created, and Bankers Automated Clearing Services was registered on 10 September 1971.
 Adopting BACS as its name, the company registered the acronym as a trademark on 1 December 1971.
 It was renamed BACS Limited on 20 March 1986.